ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 During the interaction process, the client instance usually hands control of the user experience over to another component, beit the system browser, another application, or some action the resource owner is instructed to take on another device.
-In order for the client instance to make its continuation call, it will need to recall all of these protocol elements.
+In order for the client instance to make its continuation call, it will need to recall all of these protocol elements at a future time.
 Usually this means the client instance will need to store these protocol elements in some retrievable fashion.